 Set in the magnificent gardens of Stonor Park, our spectacular classical concert the ‘Stonor Park Proms’ will be a night to remember for the whole family.
-Guest soloists will be joined on stage by the London Gala Orchestra conducted by Stephen Bell.
+Guest soloists Wynne Evans and Marisha Wallace will be joined on stage by the London Gala Orchestra conducted by Stephen Bell.

-Celebrating the return of the Stonor Park Proms, the programme will include popular classics, songs from musicals and all your flag waving favourites from the Proms including Jerusalem, Rule Britannia and Pomp & Circumstance No.1.
-With stunning lasers and spectacular firework finale this will be a magical evening of musical entertainment.
+Celebrating the return of the Stonor Park Proms, the programme will include popular classics, songs from musicals and all your flag waving favourites from the Proms.
+This musical celebration will culminate with rousing favourites for flag-waving and singing along, including Rule Britannia and Land of Hope & Glory, as thousands of lasers and fireworks light up the sky.

-Get together your friends and family and enjoy an evening like no other at the Stonor Park Proms.
+Get together your friends, family and picnics to enjoy an evening like no other at the Stonor Park Proms.